Chinggis6/TengeridHome/.cheat/vim.md

 zf#j - create fold from cursor down # lines
 zf/string - create fold down to string (but not including)

-zd - delete created fold
-zE - deleted all created folds
+zd - delete created fold (removes folding, not its content; differs from just opening, so it cannot be closed again) zE - deleted all created folds (erase)

 ]z - go to the end of the fold
 [z - go to the beginning of the fold